 How to use a UK Prepaid Sim Card

-Before traveling, make sure your phone is able to use UK Sim cards.
+Before coming to the UK, make sure your phone is able to use UK Sim cards.
 You’ll need to make sure your phone is unlocked or contact your phone network to ask for an unlock code.
 Depending on the phone and where you live, there may also be a store or online website that can help.

-Below’s a table of the band frequencies that the UK uses, make sure your phone supports these before you buy a sim card.
+Below’s a table of the band frequencies that the UK mobile phone network uses, make sure your phone supports these before you buy a sim card.

 European networks mostly use the same technology but I recommend checking this Wikipedia list of mobile networks to confirm what network types are available in the EU countries you’ll be visiting.